richard-costa/richard-costa.github.io/notes/stats_mech_ii/stats_mech_ii_chap1_1.md

 __Fig.
 1__: _Representation of a gas made up of $N$ particles in a volume $V$_.

+Some remarks on the first and second assumptions are in order:

 __First Assumption__.
-For a dilute gas ([Fig.1 above](#fig1)) we can think that we're dealing with a system of low density.
+We can think of a dilute gas ([Fig.1 above](#fig1)) as a system of low density.
 More formally, the gas is dilute when the average distance between particles is much greater than their sizes: $d \gg \lambda$.
 First, let $v$ be the specific volume of the gas.
-Then
+Then,
 $$
 \begin{aligned}
 v &= \frac{V}{N} = \left(\frac{N}{V} \right)^{-1}= n^{-1}.